andrewrk/liblaxjson/README.md

 ## Why?

-Official JSON is *almost* a human-readable and human-writable format.
+[Official JSON](http://json.org/) is *almost* human-readable and human-writable.
 If we disable a few of the strict rules, we can make it significantly more so.

 You would use this library when parsing user input, such as a config file.
 You would *not* use this library when serializing or deserializing, or